What is Subscribe to Open (S2O)?

 Which journals participate in the Subscribe to Open programme of EDP Sciences?

-In 2020, EDPS will implement Subscribe to Open as a pilot OA programme, on a first title:
+In 2020, EDPS implemented Subscribe to Open as a pilot OA programme, on a first title:

 - Mathematical Modelling of Natural Phenomena (MMNP) https://www.mmnp-journal.org/

-From 2020, MMNP will publish under a S2O model, meaning all content from the journal, including the archives, will be completely opened with no article processing charges or additional costs.
-The 2020 content will not be released immediately from January 2020 but rather around the end of February when renewals are completed.
+As long as EDP Sciences receives the expected subscription income, then the current year’s content will be made available to all in full open access with no article processing charges or additional costs.
+The 2021 content will not be released immediately from January 2021 but rather around the end of February when renewals are completed.